reuk/wayverb/docs_source/image_source.md

 $$p' = p - 2n (n \cdot (p - t))$$ {#eq:reflection}

-In +@eq:reflection, $\cdot$ is the vector dot operator.
-This equation can be used to find image source positions.
+In +@eq:reflection, the symbol $\cdot$ is the vector dot operator.
+*@eq:reflection can be used to find image source positions.
 However, in Wayverb surfaces are represented by triangles rather than by infinite planes.
 The triangle normal vector $n$ is found by taking the cross-product of two of the triangle edge vectors, where an edge vector is the difference between two triangle vertices.
 The point on the plane $t$ can be set to any of the triangle vertex positions.

 To implement backtracking, an algorithm is required for computing the intersection point between a line and a triangle.
 A description of the